Angular Deployment

 one.

-git checkout -b netlify
+git checkout main git checkout -b netlify

 Before running the command to add Netlify support, you must create a Netlify account.
 Once you’re signed in, create a new site by selecting Add new site > Deploy Manually.
 Netlify makes it easy to connect a site via Git, but since I want to demonstrate ng deploy